nsyawali12/KingSlayer/README.md

 # KingSlayer
-King Slayer is a project for Wallski who want to get conference someday
+King Slayer is a Operation Project for Wallski who want to get conference someday